 - In a medium bowl, whisk together the flour, baking powder, cornstarch, cream of tartar and salt.

 - Carefully beat the flour mixture into the butter mixture.

 - Form the dough into a large round disc, cover with clingfilm and place in the fridge for 30 minutes.

 - When ready to bake, preheat the oven to 350F degrees.

-- Line a 12 inch pizza pan with parchment paper or very lightly grease and flour.
+- Line a 12-inch pizza pan with parchment paper or very lightly grease and flour.

-- Leave a border of about 1 inch around the cookie - do not roll out/press the dough to the very edges of the pan.
+- Leave a border of about 1 inch around the cookie.
+Do not roll out/press the dough to the very edges of the pan.
 It can expand as it bakes.

-- Bake in the preheated oven for 13-16 minutes or until the top looks set and the edges are just starting to turn golden.
+- Bake in the preheated oven for 13-16 minutes, or until the top looks set and the edges are just starting to turn golden.

 - Allow to cool fully before frosting.